onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-21819
     :target: VNF
     :keyword: MUST
-    :updated: casablanca
+    :updated: el alto

-    The VNF **MUST** provide functionality that enables the Operator to comply with requests for information from law enforcement and government agencies.
+    VNFs that are subject to regulatory requirements **MUST** provide functionality that enables the Operator to comply with ETSI TC LI requirements, and, optionally, other relevant national equivalents.

 .. req::
     :id: R-86261